 |T||Income taxed as normal, at the basic rate, higher rate and additional rate, depending on how much they earn but HMRC needs to review some items with the employee||HMRC needs to review items with the employee to confirm their tax code|

-7. How to Contact HMRC About a Tax Code
+How to Check Your HMRC Tax Code